menik1126/menik1126.github.io/_pages/about.md

 I am currently a research intern at Huawei's Noah's Ark Lab.
 My research interests primarily include natural language processing, complex reasoning based on language models, and formal theorem proving.
 I am also interested in analyzing and understanding the reasoning capabilities of neural networks using classic machine learning techniques, such as information bottleneck, influence function, and low-rank decomposition method, etc. If you are also interested in the above-mentioned topics, please feel free to contact me!

 During my internship at the Noah's Ark Lab, I had the opportunity to learn from [Dr. Zhengying Liu](https://scholar.google.com/citations?user=DFme0joAAAAJ&hl=fr) and [Dr. Jianhao Shen](https://scholar.google.com/citations?user=9fppVAUAAAAJ&hl=en).
 I acquired knowledge in interactive theorem prover Lean and Metamath with a foundation in ZFC set theory.
 Under the guidance of Dr. Zhengying Liu, I contributed to the development of a prototype theorem verification environment for language models.
 Additionally, I gained insights into structural prediction from [Dr. Zhijiang Guo](https://cartus.github.io/).
 As a core member under the leadership of [Dr. Yin Yichun](https://scholar.google.com/citations?user=x3Mz21gAAAAJ&hl=en) and Dr. Guo Zhijiang, I actively participated in the development of the PanGu Manifacture Large Model for the OptVerse AI Solver project.
-This project successfully made its debut at the Huawei HDC 2023 keynote session, and I was honored with the title of "Star of Manifacture Large Model" within the 2012 Lab.
+This project successfully made its debut at the Huawei HDC 2023 keynote session, and I was honored with the title of "The Star of Manifacture Large Model" within the 2012 Lab.

 News
 ======